-- April 2017: Banque Postale will withdraw from the EONIA Panel after their last contribution on Friday 28 April 2017
+- May 2017: KBC withdrew from the EONIA Panel after their last contribution on Friday 9 June 2017

-- March 2017: State of Play of Euribor Pre-Live Verification Programme
+- May 2017: EMMI publishes the Euribor Pre-Live Verification Programme outcome

 On 14 December 2000, the Governing Council of the European Central Bank (ECB) has decided that, from 2002 until further notice, the Trans-European Automated Real-time Gross settlement Express Transfer (TARGET) system will be closed, in addition to Saturdays and Sundays, on the following days: